raystack/siren/docs/docs/guides/overview.md

 ## Alert History Subscription

-Siren expect `provider` to call Siren back when an alert is triggered, allowing storage of triggered alerts and sending notification via Siren.
+Siren expect [provider](./provider_and_namespace.md) to call Siren back when an alert is triggered, allowing storage of triggered alerts and sending susbcribed notification via Siren.
 Storing triggered alerts is beneficial to be used for auditing and analytics purposes.
-Alert History is simply a `subscription` defined using an `HTTP receiver` on all alerts.
 Learn in more detail [here](./alert_history.md).

 ## Deployment